masaxsuzu/dotnet-deps/README.md

 # dotnet-deps

-dotnet-deps resolves dependency graph from a visual studio solution file and show it as dot format.
+dotnet-deps resolves dependency graph from a visual studio solution file and outputs it as dot format.

 ![deps](./docs/deps.png "dependency graph")
 ```